 It’s also important to note that employers place importance on experience when hiring Medical Billers and Coders.
 If you desire to become a Medical Biller or coder, obtaining Medical Administration and Billing training could be a great first step towards breaking into this field and getting the experience you need to pursue a career as a Medical Biller or Coder.

-For those who wish to earn their certification, Dorsey Schools will pay the cost one time for graduates of this program to challenge a certification exam as selected by Dorsey Schools, contingent upon the graduate meeting Dorsey Schools exam preparation requirements.
+For those who wish to earn their certification, Dorsey College will pay the cost one time for graduates of this program to challenge a certification exam as selected by Dorsey College, contingent upon the graduate meeting Dorsey College’s exam preparation requirements.

 Medical Administration and Billing Frequently Asked Questions

 - The Dorsey College Medical Administration and Billing program

 Check out our Medical Administration and Billing FAQ page!

 Dorsey College is accredited by the Commission of the Council on Occupational Education.
 This applies to the Madison Heights campus (which serves as the main campus) and the Dearborn, Roseville, Saginaw, Wayne, and Woodhaven campuses (which are branch campus locations of Madison Heights).

 Effective March 4, 2021, Dorsey College was granted approval for hybrid delivery of its Medical Administration and Billing program at the following locations: Madison Heights campus (which serves as the main campus) and the Dearborn, Roseville, Saginaw, Wayne, and Woodhaven campuses (which are branch campus locations of Madison Heights).

 Financial aid is available to those who qualify.